MatteoZanarini/FinalProject/README.md

 ## Structure

-├── `README.md`                       this file, whit the project information ├── `data`
+├── `README.md`                       this file, whit the project information

+├── `data`

-│   └── `XXXXXXXXXXXXXX`.csv          cleaned dataset, used for the presentation report ├── `requirements.txt`                packages to have loaded
+   └── `datasetCleaned.csv`           cleaned dataset, used for the presentation report

+├── `requirements.txt`                packages to have loaded

-└── `XXXXXX`
+└── `scripts`

-    ├── ZZZZZZZZz                     Jupyter file with the rough analyses ├── YYYYYYYY                      Jupyter file with the final information and analyses
+   └── `roughAnalyses.ipynb`          Jupyter file with the rough analyses

+   └── `report.ipynb`                 Jupyter file with the final information and analyses

 ## Requirements
 In order to run the code it's necessary to: